Tiling dense hypergraphs: Conclusion

 \subsection{Minimum degree conditions}

-It would be interesting to see an extension of \cref{thm:k-partite} to non-complete $k$-graphs and $k$-graphs $F$ with $\gcd(F) \geq 2$.
+In \cref{thm:k-partite}, we determined the minimum $(k-2)$-degree thresholds of complete $k$-partite $k$-graphs $F$ with $\gcd(F)=1$ for space and divisibility property, and gave an upper bound for the covering property.
+A natural open question is to determine the threshold for covering completely.
+It would also be interesting to extend these results to non-complete $k$-partite $k$-graphs and $k$-graphs $F$ with $\gcd(F) \geq 2$.
 For $k=3$, the latter was achieved by Han, Zang and Zhao~\cite{HZZ17} and a generalisation to $k\geq4$ seems not out of reach.
 Solving the problem for non-complete graphs could be more challenging.
 Beyond this, it would be important to understand the behaviour of perfect fractional tilings under degree conditions in more depth.
 It is conceivable that the bounds arising from the space barriers $G_{n,i,\beta}$ of \cref{cons:space} are tight.
-In light of \cref{lem:linkgraph-threshold} one could approach this problem via the following `lopsided' version of the (fractional) Erd\H{o}s Matching Conjecture~\cite[Conjecture 1.4]{AFH+12}. \begin{conjecture} For every $k$-graph $F$ and $0 \leq \beta \leq 1/v(F)$, we have
+In light of \cref{lem:linkgraph-threshold} one could approach this problem via the following `lopsided' version of the (fractional) Erd\H{o}s Matching Conjecture~\cite[Conjecture 1.4]{AFH+12}.